-7.6 Semi-annual PPO Visits for Infants
+7.6 Semi-annual PPO Visits/Early SEV for Infants

 All participants who deliver live births will bring their infant for a follow-up visit 6 months (i.e., approximately 26 weeks) and 12 months (i.e., approximately 52 weeks) following delivery.
 These visits can occur no earlier than 28 days before the target date and no later than 28 days following the target date.
+This set of visit procedures will also be performed as the Early SEV for infants who are withdrawn from the study for any reason, if their mothers are willing to bring them in for a final study visit.

-Table 14: Semi-annual PPO Visits
+Table 14: Semi-annual PPO Visits/Early SEV